Lucasdeleplace/Lucasdeleplace/README.md

   <h3 align="center">A passionate developer 💻</h3>

   <pre>
     🌱 I've been learning about development since I was very young.
-  ...and I'm currently learning with Simplon, since October 2024 until... undefined ;)
+    Recently completed a developer position and currently looking for new opportunities.
   </pre>

   <h2>Contact me :</h2>